 Say for example, you’re watching a movie and the character’s voices seem low in comparison with everything else.
 What you can do in this instance, is raise the dialogue above the sound effects so that it’s more audible.

-This level of customization in combination with a receiver’s EQ settings would provide for an unparalleled sense of personalization.
+This level of customization in combination with a receiver’s EQ settings would provide for a big sense of personalization.

 This not only cuts down on costs, but also saves a lot of time and effort.
 This makes it an enticing choice for content creators to work with.

 Be it movies, games, etc, that sentiment remained.
-I do personally think that’s a good thing though, because at least if a certain piece of content only supported one or the other, you really wouldn’t be missing out on anything either way.
+I do personally think that’s a good thing though, because at least if a certain piece of content only supported one or the other, you really wouldn’t be missing out on anything either way in my opinion.